 We will conduct a batched stepped-wedge cluster randomised controlled trial (see Figure 2).
 The stepped-wedge trial is a uni-directional cross-over trial but the time point when clusters cross-over from standard care to the intervention is randomised27.
 Each cluster will be at least one unit of physicians performing initial resuscitation of trauma patients in the emergency department of tertiary hospitals in India.
 The number of units that we will train in each hospital will depend on the sizes of these units and the volumes of patients that they see.
 If more than one unit is trained in the same hospital these units will be considered one unit for the purpose of randomization.
 We choose this approach for two reasons: 1) it will not be logistically or financially feasible to train all physician in a given hospital; and 2) we need to balance cluster size with the number of clusters.
 We will conduct this trial in India because physicians providing initial trauma care in India are so far not routinely trained in ATLS® or similar programmes.

 We will roll out the interventions to 30 clusters over six batches, so there will be five clusters in each batch.
 The clusters in each batch will be randomised to one of five implementation sequences, with one hospital randomised to each implementation sequence.
 All clusters will transition through three phases, first a standard care phase, then a one month transition phase during which the training is delivered, and finally an intervention phase, for a total of 13 months.
 The implementation sequence determines how long the phases of standard care and intervention are.
-Patient participants will be followed up for a total of three.
+Patient participants will be followed up for a total of three months.

 6.2 Design justification